compiler-research/compiler-research.github.io/_posts/2024-05-30-enable-cuda-compilation-cppyy-numba-generated-ir.md

 By separating the CUDA and C++ code execution paths, cppyy can provide a more stable and efficient environment for integrating CUDA functionality into Python.

 2. **Designing and developing CUDA compilation pipeline**: At present, the CUDA compilation is supported by adding CUDA headers to PCH(Pre-compiled headers) during runtime but this provides control to Cling, which is an interactive C++ interpreter.
 We want to take control from Cling and provide it to Numba using numba decorators while it invokes GPU kernels from Cppyy.
 Numba uses the proxies to obtain function pointers and then runs the LLVM compilation passes using `llvmlite`.
 That's why the scope of the project is to utilize numba so we don’t have to deal with Cling.
 This can include adding:
     - Support of helpers in `numba_ext.py` to simplify the process of launching CUDA kernels directly from Python.
     - Support of CUDA-specific data types in `LLVM IR`.

-The research is still ongoing for this part of the project.
+[The research is still ongoing for this part of the project.]

 3. **Testing and Documentation support**: Prepare comprehensive tests to ensure functionality and robustness.
 Create detailed documentation including debugging guides for users and developers.

-4. **Future scope**: To provide further optimization techniques for extracting more performance out of GPUs
+4. **Future scope**: To provide further optimization techniques for extracting more performance out of GPUs.

 Upon successful completion, a possible proof-of-concept can be expected in the below code snippet: